aws-samples/sample-cost-per-transaction/README.md

 4. The processed data is stored in Redshift for reporting and analytics
 5. The Amplify App provides a frontend for users to interact with the system

+##For more comprehensive guide on troubleshooting follow the troubleshooting.md file

 ---

 ## Security